-The WFPM conducting the monitoring submits a report of the findings from the monitoring event to the Local County Social Service Agency director, the WFPM assigned to the county, the WFPM's manager, and Lead Monitor within 30 calendar days following the monitoring event.
+The WF CQIS conducting the monitoring submits a report of the findings from the monitoring event to the Local County Social Service Agency director, the WF CQIS assigned to the county and the WF CQIS's manager within 30 calendar days following the monitoring event.

 These written reports include any instructions required for Performance Improvement Plans, such as county responsible overpayments (CROPS), and/or instructions on how to file an appeal of the monitoring results.
-If the WFPM conducting the monitoring finds a non-compliance issue, the county is required to develop a Performance Improvement Plan or file an appeal of the monitoring results within 30 days of the date of the letter/notice of results.
-When a county indicates no intention to appeal, the county has up to 30 days from receipt of the results letter from the WFPM conducting the monitoring regarding the monitoring, to determine the amount of the CROP(s), if any that must be included in the PIP.
+If the CQIS conducting the monitoring finds a non-compliance issue, the county is required to develop a Performance Improvement Plan or file an appeal of the monitoring results within 30 days of the date of the letter/notice of results.
+When a county indicates no intention to appeal, the county has up to 30 days from receipt of the results letter from the WF CQIS conducting the monitoring regarding the monitoring, to determine the amount of the CROP(s), if any that must be included in the PIP.
+If the county opts to appeal, only one appeal per monitoring event is allowed.
 In determining the amount of overpayment, the entire period of ineligibility must be included in the calculations, not just the period under monitoring review.
 This applies even if the period of ineligibility includes previous state fiscal years.
-For each CROP, the county must include the EPICS referral number, overpayment period, amount of overpayment, entry and closure dates.
-The county works in conjunction with its WFPM geographically assigned to the county to provide a Performance Improvement Plan that addresses each error element and action taken to prevent reoccurrence.
+For each CROP, the county must include the NC FAST claim number, overpayment period, amount of overpayment, entry and closure dates.
+The county works in conjunction with its WF CQIS geographically assigned to the county to provide a Performance Improvement Plan that addresses each error element and action taken to prevent reoccurrence.

-The county forwards the Performance Improvement Plan and any required CROP documentation within the 30day period following receipt of the county's monitoring results letter to the WFPM who conducted the monitoring, and to the WFPM Manager.
-The WFPM who conducted the monitoring receives the Performance Improvement Plan and documentation that confirms entry of any CROP into EPICS.
-If the plan is acceptable, the WFPM who conducted the monitoring sends a letter to the Local County Social Service Agency director accepting their Performance Improvement Plan.
+The county forwards the Performance Improvement Plan and any required CROP documentation within the 30-day period following receipt of the county's monitoring results letter to the WF CQIS who conducted the monitoring, and to the Assistant Section Chief.
+The WF CQIS who conducted the monitoring receives the Performance Improvement Plan and documentation that confirms entry of any CROP into NC FAST.
+If the plan is acceptable, the Assistant Section Chief sends a letter to the Local County Social Service Agency director accepting their Performance Improvement Plan.
+Counties may be granted an extension for submission of the Performance Improvement Plan on an individual basis by contacting the WF CQIS and the Assistant Section Chief.